jump-dev/MathOptInterface.jl/docs/src/index.md

 * The **Background** section contains articles on the motivation and theory behind MathOptInterface.
 Look here if you want to understand _why_, rather than _how_.
+* The **Tutorials** section contains articles on how to use and implement the MathOptInteraface API.
+Look here if you want to write a model in MOI, or write an interface to a new solver.
 * The **Manual** contains short code-snippets that explain how to use the MOI API.
-Look here if you want to write a model in MOI.
+Look here for more details on particular areas of MOI.
 * The **API Reference** contains a complete list of functions and types that comprise the MOI API.
 Look here is you want to know how to use (or implement) a particular function.